ycexiao/scikit-package/news/remove-readme-test.rst

 **Removed:**

-* Remove requirements/README.txt containing instructions for listing dependencies. since they are already provided in the official documentation.
+* Remove requirements/README.txt containing instructions for listing dependencies for the package.
+The instruction is already provided in the official documentation.

 **Fixed:**